3gaspo/xpc/README.md

 Code is currently undergoing rework in order to better accomodate for deep learning models.

 More details will be provided in an upcoming paper.
 Example notebooks are available to experiment on the package.

+Developed during my end-of-studies intership in 2024, supervised by Margaux Brégère, within the OSIRIS Departement (R39) at EDF.
+Logo by Anna Bondarenko.